 Target marketing to underserved populations (low-income, working adults, underrepresented minorities) for whom traditional debt-based model is prohibitive

-Develop scholarship/payment plan offerings (zero-interest installments) that maintain affordability
+Develop scholarship/payment plan offerings (written payment installments) that maintain affordability

 Institutional Identity: “LBA: Where Earning Your License Doesn’t Mean Earning Debt”